Modern Slavery Act

 Priorities based on the risk assessment

 AMG has worked with and will continue to work closely with suppliers where risk has been identified.
 Ethical site audits have and will continue to be completed on high and medium risk suppliers.
 Training will be provided to suppliers on modern slavery on a case-by-case basis.

-AMG has risk assessed our top three raw material suppliers by spend through all supply tiers in order to fully understand the overall potential risk of slavery.
+AMG has further risk assessed two key raw material suppliers by spend through all supply tiers in order to fully understand the overall potential risk of slavery.
 From the reviews it is evident that our suppliers are taking the issue of forced labour seriously in regards to their own supply chain.
 Some of the larger organisations AMG contract with have in-house full time compliance professionals to deliver ethics and compliance programs which encompasses risk assessments, policies and procedures, training and awareness, monitoring, speaking openly and investigations.
-This process will be expanded in 2021 to other key suppliers using our Tier two ethical supplier questionnaire form and supporting documentation will be required as evidence.

 Monitoring / auditing